2022 Arcade Year-In-Review

 There were a ton of racing games announced at IAAPA but interest was highest in the upcoming return of Need For Speed to the arcade.
 This will likely be launching in Spring 2023.

-Speaking of NFS Heat Takedown, at IAAPA I did see a photo of a Deluxe version but was asked not to share it; Jdevy just found a photo of it on test out there which is going around social media, so that means it’s fair game now.
+Speaking of NFS Heat Takedown, at IAAPA I did see a photo of a Deluxe version but was asked not to share it.
+But Jdevy recently found a photo of it on test out there which is going around social media, so that means it’s fair game now.
 One interesting aspect of this is that it uses a motion base that was first developed by Adrenaline with their never-released Drakons game.
-Note that since this is a location test, it’s a prototype and the final cabinet may very well change; it’s also too bad that this pic was snapped when one side was out of service, although I can’t read the text to understand what caused the problem This is currently at In The Game – Icon Park, Orlando, FL.
+Note that since this is a location test, the cabinet seen here is a prototype and the final version may very well change; it’s also too bad that this pic was snapped when one side was out of service, although I can’t read the text to understand what caused the problem.
+This is currently at In The Game – Icon Park, Orlando, FL.

 My Own Arcade – Postmortem On A Second Location